 Cooper Hill is 200 yards long with a 50% gradient and the 8lbs round of cheese is released one second before the participants.
 They then race, fling, hurl, tumble, fall or by whatever means possible in pursuit of the cheese.
 Nobody ever catches the cheese, with it reaching speeds of 70mph.
 The winner of each race is simply the first to cross the line at the bottom and receives a wheel of Double Gloucester cheese as their prize.

-Chris Anderson has won the men’s race most time with 22 victories.
+Chris Anderson has won the men’s race most times with 22 victories.
 Flo Early has won the women’s race most times with four victories.

-In recent years it has run on an unofficial basis and thousands of spectators continue to attend.
-The event was again cancelled in 2020 and 2021 due to Covid-19 restrictions.
+In recent years it has run on an unofficial basis and thousands of spectators continue to attend this unique event.
+The race was again cancelled in 2020 and 2021 due to Covid-19 restrictions.